 Follow the drop down menu below for more information or if your question isn’t answered, please contact us at [email protected]

-The face to face Ask Me course is a 12 to 14 hour course usually delivered in 2 days.
+The face to face Ask Me course is a one-day course.
 There is no independent or preparatory learning required.

 Just yourself and any snacks or drinks you may wish to bring!
 We will provide pens, paper and all training materials.
 We usually provide a buffet lunch on training dates and the co-ordinator will advise you if this is not the case.

 Please note, the course is for over 18s so we ask that children are not present for the training sessions as you may not feel all conversations are appropriate for them to hear.
 We are usually able to reimburse childcare costs accrued to attend the course.
 Please speak to the co-ordinator if this applies.
 We may in some circumstances be able to provide childcare.
 If you would prefer that we provide childcare, please get in touch so that we can discuss this further.

 Whilst we use a PowerPoint, this is always verbally explained and expanded on by the co-ordinator so it is not essential to be able to read them.
 We sometimes provide some accompanying optional reading materials to attendees.
 We can provide these in an electronic format or the co-ordinator can share their content to you on a one to one basis.
 If you require an alternative format, please get in touch and we will endeavour to provide this for you.
 Some group exercises are based on written case studies which the group discuss collectively and then feedback verbally.
 The co-ordinator will be happy to go through this verbally with any groups who would prefer this.
 To judge the level of reading needed, an example of one of our case studies can be found here.
 There is an evaluation form that we ask attendees to complete but we can arrange to do this verbally if you prefer.